TOGoS/TEF/README.md

     implications when concatenating TEF files that one needs to be careful to make sure there is a LF character inserted between the last entry of the first file and the first of the second.
-  - A way to solve the ambuiguity would be to declare a standard 'content-length' attribute which can be used to either trim off or add a trailing newline if the parser got it wrong.